codemagic-ci-cd/codemagic-docs/content/yaml/building_a_native_app_with_flutter_module.md

 `-workspace "MyXcodeWorkspace.xcworkspace"` option.
 {{</notebox>}}

-#### Using a prebuilt Flutter module:
+### Using a prebuilt Flutter module

-Using Flutter module as a prebuilt module means that you don't need to build it every time host app builds if the module doesn't change.
-If you don't do changes in the Flutter module, you may speed up your overall building time by precompiling your Flutter module once, committing it to the repository and reusing it afterwards without the need to build it from source.
+Using a prebuilt module means that you don't need to build it every time the host app is built.
+You may speed up your overall building time by precompiling your Flutter module once, committing it to the repository and reusing it afterwards without the need to build it from source.

-* Android:
+* In an Android app:

 ```yaml
 scripts: